Spread the love

 Chinese idioms for disappointment

-Now, a sad character doesn’t always cry.
+A sad character doesn’t always cry.
 Sometimes, your character might just be disappointed by some event that happened.
 How can you describe such a feeling?

 Chinese compo phrases for angry

-The answer is 火冒三丈 huo mao san zhang.
+The answer is 火冒三丈 (huo mao san zhang).

 This is a Chinese idiom that is both visual and easy to write.
 The literal meaning of the cheng yu huo mao san zhang is “fire shot up 3 feet high”.
 In other words, the flames of anger are so strong that it’s about the explode.
 You are very angry.